electric-sql/electric/docs/quickstart/_setup_manual.md

 ### Typescript client

-Add the `electric-sql` library to your web or mobile app, along with an [SQLite driver](../integrations/drivers/index.md):
+Add the `electric-sql` library to your web or mobile app, along with an [SQLite or Postgres driver](../integrations/drivers/index.md):

 ```shell
 npm install electric-sql